Testosterone Therapy Anti-Aging and Metabolic Health

 Testosterone therapy is a natural solution to the modern lifestyle.

 In a perfect world, we would like to imagine that the population is not 67% overweight or obese, eating the standard American diet, and hormone levels are optimal.
 However, the reality is not so.

 The modern male has been subjected to decades of a lifestyle filled with poor food choices, exposure to environmental toxins that disrupt the endocrine system and hormones – (perhaps other unknown factors) – and as a result suffers from a number of physiological and psychological problems impacting the quality of life (QoL).

 Alzheimer’s Disease and Testosterone

 About two times more women than men suffer from Alzheimer’s disease.
-Women appear to carry a innate risk [Sozos Ch.
+Women appear to carry an innate risk [Sozos Ch.
 Papasozomenos and A. Shanavas].
-Testosterone is naturally much lower in women than men, and it has been shown in the lab to have benefit at prevention and/or treatment of Alzheimer’s disease in lab animals due to its neuro-protective effects.
+Testosterone is naturally much lower in women than men, and it has been shown in the lab to have benefited at prevention and/or treatment of Alzheimer’s disease in lab animals due to its neuroprotective effects.

 Learn more about metabolic syndrome and treatment <Click here>